samuelcaldas/ninjatrader_docs/support/helpguides/nt8/icon.md

 ##

 ## Property Value
 A generic virtual object representing the drawing tools menu icon.
-This property is read\-only.
+This property is read-only.

 ## Syntax
 You must override this property using the following syntax: